Isolation of polysaccharide producer and heavy metal tolerant local rhizobial isolates

 Production of biomass and exopolysaccharide by local isolated isolates:

 Other studies also revealed that the mannitol supported a maximum exopolysaccharide production [20, 21].
 Ten strains of Rhizobium were isolated from Vigna mungo L. According to the research, production of exopolysaccharides is highly dependent on microorganisms, under specific conditions, media composition, as well as the genus and species of bacteria [10].
-Howieson et al., [22] revealed that the decrease in fermented cultures due to the production of acidic intermediates through incomplete oxidation of sugars in nutrient media.
+Howieson et al. [22] revealed that the decrease in fermented cultures is due to the production of acidic intermediates through incomplete oxidation of sugars in nutrient media.

-Tolerance of rhizobial isolates to heavy metal:
+Tolerance of rhizobial isolates to heavy metals:

 Figures & Tables